WordPress Quick Contact Form

 Here’s some examples:

-If you use aol, gmail, yahoo, hotmail, live, aim, or msn you could find you email getting blocked by the host.
+If you use aol, gmail, yahoo, hotmail, live, aim, or msn you could find your email getting blocked by the host.
 I’ve updated the plugin so there is option to send using SMTP.
 This should solve the problem.
 If it doesn’t then try this troubleshooting guide.

 Join in the fun